-Day 4 – Morning: Roadmap for Imaging Applications and The Future of Imaging
+Day 4 – Afternoon: Roadmap for Imaging Applications and The Future of Imaging

 The final day explores the impact of new imaging technology and applications on society—how imaging will change our world in the next five years.
 A series of short presentations will be followed by discussions as a class or in small groups.

 With more than a billion people now using networked mobile cameras, we are seeing a rapid evolution in activities based on visual exchange.
 The capture and analysis of visual information plays an important role in photography, art, medical imaging, tele-presence, worker safety, scene understanding, and robotics.
 But current computational approaches analyze images from cameras with limited abilities.
 The goal of MIT’s Camera Culture Group is to go beyond post-capture software methods and exploit unusual optics, modern sensors, programmable illumination, and bio-inspired processing to decompose sensed values into perceptually critical elements.
 A significant enhancement in the next billion cameras to support scene analysis and mechanisms for superior metadata tagging for effective sharing will bring about a revolution in visual communication.